 Make a budget

 Set up a spreadsheet, or use a budgeting app to track and plan your spending.
-Using your pay stubs, invoices, and receipts, enter all income, regular expenses, and extra spending to see how your finances line up.
+Using your pay stubs, invoices, and receipts, enter all income, including earnings from revolving credit or a traditional credit card, alongside regular expenses and extra spending, to evaluate how your finances are reported to the three credit bureaus.

 If you’re self-employed, you can use various online tools to track your finances.
-Stay organized by creating invoices for all your projects, and use a paystub generator to track payments received.
-When applying for loans, you can also use these documents as proof of income, as long as your pay stubs are accurate.
+Stay organized by creating invoices for all your projects, and use a paystub generator to track payments received, ensuring your income is well-documented for security deposits, revolving credit, or any installment credit facilities you utilize.

 Set aside savings